For the squash player, the ability to move dynamically and efficiently around the court is key.

 Most people spend the vast majority of their day wearing some kind of footwear, which for most working adults will often be some kind of formal shoe or high heel.
 These shoes are generally hard soled, flat bottomed, and relatively inflexible.

 Our feet then are quite often kept contained and very limited in their mobility, allowing little natural movement or muscle activation.
-The structure of our feet is incredibly complex, with over 30 joints, 20 muscles, and 28 bones, and the activity of all of these complimentary parts is severely limited when contained all day within a stiff unyielding shoe.
+The structure of our feet is incredibly complex, with over 30 joints, 20 muscles, and 28 bones, and the activity of all of these complementary parts is severely limited when contained all day within a stiff unyielding shoe.

 By keeping our foot movement so restricted, there can develop unwelcome decreases in strength, mobility, and proprioception (the ability to sense and finely adjust the relative position of our body parts).
 These decreases can potentially result in impairments further up the kinetic chain, as our feet are no longer optimally moving and reacting to the surface beneath them.